raspberrypilearning/jukskei/en/step_4.md

 --- task ---

-**Test:** Press `t` - check the score increases, the number of throws reduces by 1 and the power resets.
+**Test:** Press `T` - check the score increases, the number of throws reduces by 1 and the power resets.

 --- /task ---